November 18, 2025

 When a tenant continues to miss rent payments despite reminders and attempts to resolve the issue, it may be time to begin the official eviction process.
 First, you need to write and send an eviction notice that gives the tenant a specific number of days (usually 3 to 14) to either pay the overdue rent or vacate the property.

-To be valid, the eviction notice must clearly state:
+To be valid, the eviction notice form must clearly state:

 • The tenant's name;